elliottsj/ftw-android/README.md

                 .setLayout(R.layout.list_item_card_larger));
 ```

-If you add additional views to your card layout, you will have to override `CardAdapter` like this:
+If you add additional views to your card layout, you will have to override `CardAdapter` like what's shown below.
+You can also
+override `onProcessContent()` and `onProcessThumbnail()` for other quick customization.

 ```java
 public class CustomCardAdapter extends CardAdapter {